-- 5. The Parties acknowledge that it is in their common interest to collaborate in accordance with this MoU in order to: - ensure the Parties are able to deliver the regulatory co-operation necessary to underpin their data-based economies and protect the fundamental rights of citizens of Jersey and the Isle of Man respectively, in accordance with applicable laws of the Parties' respective jurisdictions; - b. co-operate with respect to the enforcement of their respective applicable data protection and privacy laws; - c. keep each other informed of developments in their respective jurisdictions having a bearing on this MoU; - d. recognise parallel or joint investigations or enforcement actions by the Parties as priority issues for co-operation. - 6.
-The Parties may jointly identify one or more areas for co-operation.
-Such co-operation may include:
+- 6. The Parties acknowledge that it is in their common interest to collaborate in accordance with this MoU in order to: - a. ensure the Parties are able to deliver the regulatory co-operation necessary to underpin their data-based economies and protect the fundamental rights of citizens of Jersey and Gibraltar respectively, in accordance with applicable laws of the Parties' respective jurisdictions; - co-operate with respect to the enforcement of their respective applicable data protection and privacy laws; - c. keep each other informed of developments in their respective jurisdictions having a bearing on this MoU;

-- a.
-Sharing of experiences and exchange of best practices on data protection policies, education and training programmes; - b.
-Implementation of joint research projects; - c. co-operation in relation to specific projects of interest, including regulation of children's privacy, regulatory sandboxes and artificial intelligence; - exchange of information involving potential or on-going investigations of organisations in the Parties' respective jurisdictions in relation to a contravention of data protection legislation; - e. joint investigations into cross-border personal data incidents involving organisations in both jurisdictions; - f. convening bilateral meetings annually or as mutually decided by the Parties; - g. any other areas of co-operation as mutually decided by the Parties. - 7.
+- d. recognise parallel or joint investigations or enforcement actions by the Parties as priority issues for co-operation. - The Parties may jointly identify one or more areas for co-operation.
+Such cooperation may include; - a. sharing of experiences and exchange of best practices on data protection policies, education, and training programmes; - b. implementation of joint research projects; - co-operation in relation to specific projects of interest, including regulation of children's privacy, regulatory sandboxes, and artificial intelligence; - d. exchange of information involving potential or on-going investigations of organisations in the Parties' respective jurisdictions in relation to a contravention of data protection legislation, with the exception any information that is subject to an obligation of secrecy.
+For the GRA, section 21 of the Gibraltar Regulatory Authority Act 2000 and/or any other relevant legislation giving rise to obligations of secrecy and/or confidentiality; - e. joint investigations into cross-border Personal Data incidents involving organisations in both jurisdictions; - f. convening bilateral meetings annually or as mutually decided by the Parties; - g. any other areas of co-operation as mutually decided by the Parties. - 8.
 Information exchange will normally be responsive and will specifically relate to concerns as they arise.
-The parties may also wish to proactively share emerging themes or trends. - 8.
-There will be a two-way sharing of information, which may be volunteered by one regulator to the other or provided in response to a particular request. - 9.
-This MoU does not impose on either the JDPA or the IOMIC any obligation to co-operate with each other or to share any information.
+The Parties may also wish to proactively share emerging themes or trends. - 9.
+There will be a two-way sharing of information, which may be volunteered by one Party to the other or provided in response to a particular request. - 10.
+This MoU does not impose on either the JDPA or the GRA any obligation to co-operate with each other or to share any information.
 Where a Party chooses to exercise its discretion to co-operate or to share information, it may limit or impose conditions on that request.
 This includes where a) it is outside the scope of the MoU, or b) compliance with the request would breach the Parties' legal responsibilities.